 Again I ask, by what authority did any of them do this?

-We have also a more sure word of prophecy; whereunto ye do well that ye take heed, as unto a light that shineth in a dark place, until the day dawn, and the day star arise in your hearts… 2Peter 1:19 (KJV)
+We have also a more sure word of prophecy; whereunto ye do well that ye take heed, as unto a light that shineth in a dark place, until the day dawn, and The Day Star arise in your hearts… 2Peter 1:19 (KJV)

-NOTE: 1200 years prior to the KJV translation, the Latin Vulgate translated this same verse as:
+But wait ’til you see this… 1200 years prior to the KJV translation, the Latin Vulgate translated this same verse as:

 In a mash-up of Latin and English, this verse would read: